 To Live Migrate between hosts that do not belong to the same cluster, you need to configure constrained delegation.
 That has not changed from 2012 R2.
 However, one thing has changed: you don’t want to restrict delegation to Kerberos on 2016 systems anymore.
 Instead, open it up to any protocol.
 I provided a PowerShell script to do the work for you.
 If you’d rather slog through the GUI, that same article shows a screenshot of where you’d do it.

 Special note on constrained delegation configuration between 2012 R2 and 2016: Constrained Delegation’s behavior can be… odd.
-It gets stranger when combining 2012 R2 with 2016.
+It gets stranger when combing 2012 R2 with 2016.
 On a 2016’s systems property sheet, always select “Use any authentication protocol”.
 On a 2012 R2 system, always select “Use Kerberos only”.
-I found that I was able to migrate from 2016 to 2012 R2 without setting any delegation at all, which I did not expect.
+I found that I was able to migrate from 2016 to 2012 R2 without setting any delegation at all, which I find… odd.
 When moving from 2012 R2, I found that I always had to start the migration from the 2016 side.
-Nothing that I did ever allowed for a successful move when I initiated it from the 2012 R2 side.
+Nothing I did ever allowed for a successful move when I initiated it from the 2012 R2 side.
 I expect that your mileage will vary.
 If you get errors, just try a different combination.
 I promise you, this migration path does work.

 Cross-Version Hyper-V Replica

-Hyper-V Replica will happily move virtual machines using configuration version 5.0 back and forth between 2012 R2 and 2016 systems.
+Hyper-V Replica will happily move virtual machines using configuration version 5.0 between 2012 R2 and 2016 systems.
 The fundamental configuration steps do not change between the two versions.

 Export and Import